 In the same time we are silently aware.
-Aware of the world's underlying and unshaken principle: the Absolute, Aatman or God.
+Aware of the world's underlying and unshaken principle: the Absolute, Atman or God.

-Meditation is the exercise to become silent and to get unioned with God.
-Who has realized enlightenment (how Swami Yogeshwarananda had explained me) does not meditate any more because he already sees God before his eyes.
+Meditation is the exercise to become silent and become united with God.
+Whoever has realized enlightenment (as Swami Yogeshwarananda explained to me) does not meditate any more because then one already sees God before his eyes.
 Hence, he is in a constant state of yoga, or in union with God.
 Exercising does not make sense any more.

 An undisturbed and calm mind can be called a mind in equipoise as well.
 Bhagavad Gita 2:48 “samatvam yoga uchyate”.
 “Yoga is the state of mental equipoise.”

 Another definition for the state of yoga can be found in the Bhagavad Gita 2:50 “yogaha karmasu kaushalam”.
 This can be understood in two ways: One is “dexterity in action is yoga”, and the other is, “efficiency in action is yoga”.
 “Action” in both senses is equally applicable.